 First, have an honest conversation with your coach

 You are now clear on both your how you believe it should be and your current reality.
-Now its time to bridge the gap.
+Now it’s time to bridge the gap.
 Begin with an honest conversation with your coach.
 Share your aspirations and expectations followed by clearly describing what’s working and what isn’t.
 Include what you would like to do differently.
 Ask your coach to give his or her perspective.
 Every good coach is committed to a best fit and results for their clients.

 If this discussion seems productive and your goals are aligned, then consider moving forward with a plan adjusted to meet your shared goals.
 Be sure to define a clear trial period with a milestone to evaluate results.
 This will give your coach a fair chance to align his or her methods.